 The Current Sprint

 YouTrack automatically detects the current sprint for each agile board.
-The name of the current sprint is shown in bold in the sprints drop-down list.
+The name of the current sprint is shown in bold in the list of sprints.

 When you open an agile board from the drop-down list, the board opens to the current sprint automatically.
 To share a link that points to the current sprint, copy the board URL with its default parameters, as shown here: